CanonicalLtd/maas-docs/en/installconfig-snap-install.md

 ### Example

-The following demonstrates the `all` mode, a popular installation choice for
+The following demonstrates the `all` mode, a popular initialisation choice for
 MAAS:

 ```bash